-In 1942 Jewel Stradford graduated from Oberlin College, receiving her bachelor’s degree in political science.
+In 1942, Jewel Stradford graduated from Oberlin College, receiving her bachelor’s degree in political science.
 That same year she became a founding member of the Congress of Racial Equality.
-Stradford attended the University of Chicago Law School and in 1946 became the first woman of any race to receive a J.D. from that institution.
+Stradford attended the University of Chicago Law School and in 1946 became the first African-American woman to receive a J.D. from that institution.

-In 1947 Jewel Rogers was admitted to the Illinois Bar and soon afterwards she began working for the Legal Aid Bureau of Chicago, yet she was not at that time allowed to join the Chicago Bar Association because of her race.
-Over the next decade Rogers handled more than three thousand cases as a trial lawyer, providing free legal representation for her clients.
+In 1947, Jewel Rogers was admitted to the Illinois Bar, and soon afterwards, she began working for the Legal Aid Bureau of Chicago.
+However, she was not permitted to join the Chicago Bar Association because of her race.
+Over the next decade, Rogers handled more than three thousand cases as a trial lawyer, providing free legal representation for her clients.
 During this period she was also an officer in the Chicago chapter of the National Association for the Advancement of Colored People (NAACP) and on the board of the American Civil Liberties Union.